Everything you need to know about phygital commerce

 Hyper-personalization

-Through the combination of physical and digital data, retailers will be able to offer hyper-personalized experiences.
+By combining physical and digital data, retailers can offer hyper-personalized experiences.
 This could mean personal shoppers assisted by AI, custom product recommendations delivered in-store via digital touchpoints or even fully personalized store layouts.

 Smart stores

-Stores are likely to evolve with IoT (Internet of Things) devices like smart shelves, which can detect inventory levels and customer interaction in real-time.
+Stores are likely to evolve with IoT (Internet of Things) devices, such as smart shelves, which can detect inventory levels and customer interactions in real time.
 Smart mirrors that allow virtual try-ons and cashier-less checkouts using biometric or mobile payments will also become more common.

 Mobile as the central phygital hub